-In 2014, the Agency completed the implementation of 10 out of the 11 recommendations issued after the IAS 2013 audit visit.
-At present, all 10 recommendations have been closed and the following recommendation is marked as partially implemented and remains open, to be completed in 2015:
+In 2014, the Agency completed the implementation of the recommendations, issued after the IAS 2013 audit visit.
+All recommendations were implemented and reported on time.
+At present, 10 recommendations have been closed and 1 recommendation remains open, to be completed by Q2 2015.